aswathyseb/markerdb/README.md

 The different steps involved are

-1. Creates a table with sequence details from blast databases.
+1. Creates a table with sequence attributes from blast databases.
 2. Extracts species taxids for all species under each taxa specified in a taxalist file.
 3. Parses sequence titles from the table obtained in step1 and synonyms file to extract marker-specific details.
 4. Gets fasta sequence for the marker accessions obtained in step3.